 - reflect local road safety issues

-- be on going, not a one off event
+- be ongoing, not a one-off event when using external providers

 - avoid the use of shock or fear tactics.